 Then, Use Yessica's Fool-Proof Method

-- Mix water, salt, and Harina P.A.N in a bowl, knead until smooth and lump-free.
+- Mix water, salt, and Harina P.A.N in a bowl, and knead until smooth and lump-free.

-- Rest dough for 10 mins under a damp towel to prevent drying.
+- Rest the dough for 10 minutes under a damp towel to prevent drying.

 - Shape into small balls, then flatten into thick discs.